ciphermusic/dashboard-mvp/README.md

 ```
 npm run dev
 ```
-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Then, open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 ### Production 🚀